 When discussing an accommodation, it is important to respect the rules of confidentiality.

 If a student requests accommodations, the student must have appropriate documentation on

-file in the Office of Disabled Student Services.
+file in the Office of Disability Support Services.

 Some disabilities are temporary, but may require accommodations for a limited time.
 Students